IHE/RAD.IMR/input/pagecontent/volume-1.md

 > Note 1: A Report Reader is permitted to only support a single viewport.

-The actor may provide additional tools for the user to interact with the images.
+The Report Reader may provide additional tools for the user to interact with the images.

-> Note: The actor is only required to display objects referenced in the DiagnosticReport resource.

-###### 1.52.1.1.3.1.2 Non-Image Objects
+###### 1.52.1.1.3.1.2 Non-Image References

-The Report Reader shall be capable of display Grayscale Softcopy Presentation State objects with their referenced images.
+The Report Reader shall be capable of display Grayscale Softcopy Presentation State (GSPS) objects with their referenced images.

+> Note: The Report Reader is permitted to ignore referenced images in the GSPS object that are outside the observation imaging context defined in the ImagingSelection resource unless Advanced Image Viewing Option is supported.

+The Report Reader shall be capable of display the following non-image references specified in the ImagingSelection resource:
+- instance.segmentList
+- instance.roiList
+- imageRegion

 #### 1:52.1.1.4 Rendered Report Reader